godotengine/godot-website/collections/_article/godotfest-2025.md

 Follow the [GodotFest socials](https://taplink.cc/godotfest) to never miss any news, and [join the Discord](https://discord.com/invite/DD95reBjzM) to stay in touch.

-_Our ticket shop will open soon!_ We'll let you know through those socials.

 See you there!